Updated on January 25, 2020

 So, when the Supreme Court overturned the Professional and Amateur Sports Protection Act in May 2018, New York was ready to go.
 Except it hasn’t – at least as far as mobile sports betting goes.

-Although in-person legal sports betting became possible when two of the four commercial casinos launched sportsbooks in July 2019, it is still illegal to wager online, unlike the neighboring states of Pennsylvania and New Jersey, which has been reaping the benefits of mobile sports wagering since the Garden State approved its legalization in June 2018.
+Although in-person legal sports betting became possible when two of the four commercial casinos launched sportsbooks in July 2019, it is still illegal to wager online, unlike the neighboring states of Pennsylvania and New Jersey, which have been reaping the benefits of mobile sports wagering since the Garden State approved its legalization in June 2018.

 At one point, New York Governor Andrew Cuomo appeared to be holding up authorization to all legal sports betting due to an outstanding dispute between some of the New York tribal casinos and the state about how much gambling tax payment was owed.
 While this issue has been partially resolved, some tribal casinos are still ineligible to apply for sports betting permits.